Neil Gordon

 Neil Elbridge Gordon (October 7, 1886 – May 30, 1949) was an American chemist and educator.
 He founded the Journal of Chemical Education (c.
 1924) and established the Gordon Research Conferences (c.
 1931).

-Life
+Life and death

 He held several Chair positions spanning his time at the University of Maryland, Johns Hopkins University, Central College in Missouri, and Wayne State University.

-Personal life and death

-On May 30, 1949, Gordon committed suicide by jumping from the roof of a "fashionable hotel" near downtown Detroit, 13 floors high.
+On May 30, 1949, Gordon died by suicide from the roof of a "fashionable hotel" near downtown Detroit.
 Three policemen had tried unsuccessfully to prevent his leap.
+After his death the Gibson Island Conference, originally created by Gordon, was renamed the Gordon Research Conferences.